 - Do not leave valuables inside your car

 - Conceal items of value or lock them in the trunk

 - Consider parking in well lit areas or under lights

 - Activate your car alarm or anti-theft system

 If you would like to be able to drive a campus vehicle or cart, you must do the following:

-- View the Driving Safety for Carts training attached to this page.
+- View the Driving Safety for Carts training.

 - Complete this form acknowledging that you viewed the training: Confirmation of cart training.